Miqquelangel/Portfolio-Miguel-Angel/ABOUT ME/Readme.md

 # HOBBIES

-For me, Olympic lifting and Basketball are my gateways to free my mind when i want to have fun or stop thinking about what worries me.
+For me, Olympic lifting and Basketball are my ways to free my mind when i want to have fun or stop thinking about what worries me.

 And of course learning about analitics, Machine learning and Deep learning.:smile: